Frequently Asked Questions

 Advanced BioRecovery Solutions, an ABRA and NIDS certified company, exercises strict procedures and protocols to ensure proper cleanup and disposal of biohazard waste.
 We place client, employee and community safety at the forefront of this complex and involved recovery and disposal process.

 ABS Bio Recovery Technicians are certified in cleanup, decontamination, restoration, transport and disposal procedures.
 These certifications include: First Aid and CPR, Blood Borne Pathogen, HAZWOPER, ABRA, NIDS, and IICRC.
-ABS Technicians receive annual, biennial and triennial training in State and Federal regulations, ABS protocols and procedures, equipment and chemical applications and cutting edge bio recovery techniques.
+ABS Technicians receive annual, biennial and triennial training in State and Federal regulations, ABS protocols and procedures, equipment and chemical applications and cutting edge bio recovery technologies and techniques.

 - Am I living in a meth-contaminated home?
 Am I driving a meth-contaminated vehicle?
 Can I be harmed by meth contamination?